Cookie04CZ/GlyphRepair/README.md

 <img width="1202" height="855" alt="First document Unicode enabled" src="https://github.com/user-attachments/assets/7b7abc75-50c3-420d-a243-ce87ec42498a" />
 </p>

-When you map all glyphs in a document, you'll get this message window:
+When you map all glyphs in entire document, you'll get this message window:

 <p>
 <img width="344" height="129" alt="All glyphs mapped" src="https://github.com/user-attachments/assets/d74477a3-f031-43cc-9d1c-d0bd98aaecf3" />
 </p>

+## Where to find and copy special characters

+GlyphRepair has button XXXXXXXXXXXXXX which links to a web page of common special characters, so you can copy and paste them.
+There are many sites like that

 # Glyph database and its impact on auto-suggestion